Vrooli/Vrooli/packages/docs/docs/deployment/kubernetes_testing.md

       - name: VIRTUAL_HOST
         value: "docs.vrooli.com,www.docs.vrooli.com"
     ```
-    Alternatively, you can use a vault agent sidecar to fetch these from our vault.
-But I haven't figured out how to do this yet.
+5. Keep every sensitive `secretKey`, but replace `secretKeyRef.name` with the same value as `secretKeyRef.key`.
+For example, you would replace this:
+    ```yaml
+    env:
+      - name: DB_PASSWORD
+        valueFrom:
+          secretKeyRef:
+            name: db-claim3
+            key: DB_PASSWORD
+    ```
+    with this:
+    ```yaml
+    env:
+      - name: DB_PASSWORD
+        valueFrom:
+          secretKeyRef:
+            name: DB_PASSWORD
+            key: DB_PASSWORD
+    ```
-5. Every *Deployment* uses `/src/app/scripts`, which means we can use one *Persistent Volume Claim (PVC)* for all of them.
+6. Every *Deployment* uses `/src/app/scripts`, which means we can use one *Persistent Volume Claim (PVC)* for all of them.
 Find every `mountPath` that references `/src/app/scripts` and make sure they all use the same *PVC*.
 You should rename this *PVC* to `scripts-claim`, and change the `accessModes` to `ReadOnlyMany`.
 Make sure you have removed the other *PVCs* that aren't being used, and changed all corresponding `claimName` fields to `scripts-claim`.
-6. Do the same as number 5, but for `/src/app/packages/ui/dist`.
+7. Do the same as number 5, but for `/src/app/packages/ui/dist`.
-7. Any PVC which references code stored in version control needs a corresponding `initContainers` section in the Kubernetes configuration.
+8. Any PVC which references code stored in version control needs a corresponding `initContainers` section in the Kubernetes configuration.
 This is because the code is not stored in the Docker image, so it needs to be pulled from version control when the pod starts.
 For example, the `docs` service has this PVC mount:
     ```yaml
     volumeMounts:
         - mountPath: /docs